Giant effective magnetic fields from optically driven chiral phonons in 4$f$ paramagnets: Discussion

+A direct quantitative comparison of the optical and phonon inverse Faraday effects remains difficult, as no practical and general ab-initio theory of the mechanisms exists to date, and phonon-pumping experiments have only become feasible in very recent years.
+This comparison is further complicated by the breakdown of the effective magnetic field picture for pulse durations on the order of tens of femtoseconds \cite{reid:2010,popova:2011,Popova2012,Mikhaylovskiy2012}.
+In the future, explicit calculations of spin-phonon decay rates \cite{Lunghi2019} and coupling strengths will therefore be necessary to further quantify the timescale and magnitude of the optical and phonon inverse Faraday effects and to make predictions for a broad range of materials.
+First steps have been made over the course of the last decade \cite{popova:2011,Popova2012,battiato:2014,Mondal2015,Majedi2020}, and first quantitative results for the optical inverse Faraday effect have been achieved in metals \cite{Berritta2016,Dannegger2021}.

-Our predictions can be experimentally realized in state-of-the-art tabletop setups that provide terahertz pulses in the required frequency range \cite{Liu2017}, where the phonon-induced magnetization of the material can be probed by Faraday rotation measurements.
-Tuning the frequency of the terahertz pulse in and out of resonance with the phonon modes can distinguish a possible contribution of the optical inverse Faraday effect to the magnetization (that should have negligible frequency dependence in this spectral range) from the phonon-induced mechanism.
-In the future, explicit calculations of spin-phonon decay rates \cite{Lunghi2019} will help to further quantify the timescale of the effect.
-While we have chosen CeCl$_3$ as our model system, the mechanism described here should be general to the entire class of rare-earth trihalides \cite{schaack:1976,schaack:1977} and possibly to $4f$ magnets in general, as similar magnitudes of the spin-phonon coupling have been found in ferromagnetic LiTbF$_4$ \cite{Dorfler1983} and paramagnetic Tb$_3$Ga$_5$O$_{12}$ \cite{sheng:2006,zhang:2014}.
+While we have chosen CeCl$_3$ as our model system, the mechanism described here should be general to the entire class of rare-earth trihalides \cite{schaack:1976,schaack:1977} and possibly to $4f$ magnets in general, as similar magnitudes of the spin-phonon coupling have been found in ferromagnetic LiTbF$_4$ \cite{Dorfler1983} and materials exhibiting the phonon Hall effect, such as paramagnetic Tb$_3$Ga$_5$O$_{12}$ \cite{sheng:2006,zhang:2014}.
 A future question to answer is whether spin-phonon couplings in $3d$ magnets can reach similar magnitudes to those in $4f$ magnets.
 Potential giant phonon-induced effective magnetic fields in the paramagnetic phases of $3d$ magnets would directly impact a large variety of materials that are already being used in magnetoelectronic technologies \cite{Bader2010,Spaldin2019}.
+Another future question is whether coherent chiral phonon excitation could stabilize an ordered spin phase above the equilibrium ordering temperature in paramagnets, similar to phonon- and light-induced superconductivity above the equilibrium critical temperature in superconductors \cite{fausti:2011,mankowsky:2014,Mitrano2016,Cantaluppi2018}.